uswds/uswds-site/_together/02-findings.md

             </p>
             <ul>
               <li>
-               Actively looking for more diverse team members.
+               Actively seeking a diverse team composition.
               </li>
               <li>
-               Identifying ways to co-design with specific communities.
+               Identifying ways to co-design with user groups that are most impacted by the decisons.
               </li>
               <li>
-                Finding ways to include a more diverse group of people in user testing.
+                Finding ways to include diverse perspectives and abilities in user testing.
               </li>
             </ul>
             <p>